How to match wine to cheese using weight, region, and flavor contrast principles

 White wines pair with a wider range of cheeses than most people expect.
 The acidity in white wine cuts through creamy, fatty cheeses in a way that red wines cannot.

 Avoid pairing delicate white wines with strong, pungent cheeses.
-A crisp Pinot Grigio next to a ripe Epoisses or English blue PDO gets obliterated.
-Save light whites for mild, fresh, and young cheeses.
+A crisp Pinot Grigio next to a ripe Epoisses or English blue gets obliterated.

 Red Wine and Cheese Pairings